Skip Ribbon Commands

 Abstract

-JA, national of Bosnia and Herzegovina, lodged an application for international protection in Slovenia, which was rejected by a decision of 11 January 2021 and enforceable on 11 February 2021.
-During the proceedings the applicant was convicted to a custodial sentence of one year and three months, and an entry ban to the territory for a period of 3 years.
-He submitted a new application for protection after having served the sentence, when it became evident that he will be expelled, and he was placed in administrative detention.
-He appealed against the administrative detention order, contesting that national provision does not lay down objective criteria making it possible to assess whether he has expressed his intention to introduce a new request for international protection for the sole purpose of delaying the execution of his removal from the Slovenian territory.
+J.A., a national of Bosnia and Herzegovina, lodged an application for international protection in Slovenia, which was rejected by a decision of 11 January 2021 and became enforceable on 11 February 2021.
+During the proceedings, he was sentenced to 1 year and 3 months in prison and received a 3-year entry ban.
+After serving his sentence and being handed over to the police, he submitted a new application for protection and was placed in administrative detention.
+He appealed the detention order, arguing that Article 84(1) of the ZMZ-1 does not set objective criteria for assessing whether he intended to submit a new request for international protection solely to delay the execution of his removal from Slovenian territory.

-The CJEU answered thus that it must be considered that the fact that the applicant for international protection has already had the possibility of accessing the asylum procedure constitutes one of the objective criteria which the competent national authorities can invoke to justify that there are reasonable grounds to believe that the person concerned has submitted the application for international protection for the sole purpose of delaying or preventing the execution of the return order.
+Thus, the CJEU concluded that the fact that the applicant for international protection has already had the possibility to access the asylum procedure is one of the objective criteria that national authorities can invoke to justify that there are reasonable grounds to believe the person submitted the application solely to delay or prevent the execution of the return order.

 The reopening case before the Administrative Court in Slovenia can be found here.